nrwl/nx/docs/shared/guides/nx-and-ts.md

 The `@nrwl/js` package ships with corresponding generators and executors that best work when it comes to developing TypeScript applications and libraries.

-{% callout type="note" title="Want to use plane Javascript instead?" %}
+{% callout type="note" title="Want to use plain Javascript instead?" %}
 Note, you can also opt out of TypeScript and use plain JavaScript by passing the `--js` flag to the generators.
 {% /callout %}